tsurdilo/thymeleaf-kie-server-dialect/README.md

 This is a KIE Server dialect for jBPM business applications (start.jbpm.org) used with integration with Thymeleaf.

-It allows you to interact with many services exposed in your jBPM business application straight in your Thymeleaf html templates, without writing any integration code at all.
+It provides a set of directives to easily interact with many services exposed in your jBPM business application straight in your Thymeleaf html templates.
+It is really easy to install and it eliminates the need for you to write integration code for some functionalities provided.
+The dialect is also extendable so you control the display of the resulting information.

 # Installing the dialect
 Once you have created your business appliation on start.jbpm.org you can easily install this dialect